 Most US expats need to file a form annually to report their foreign bank information.
 This form is referred to as a Foreign Bank Account Report (FBAR).
-The FBAR form reports foreign (non-US) bank accounts to FinCEN, the Financial Crimes Enforcement Network, an agency of the US Treasury Department.
+The FBAR form reports foreign (non-US) bank accounts to form FinCEN 114, the Financial Crimes Enforcement Network, an agency of the US Treasury Department.
 Learn all about this form including if you need to file, upcoming deadlines and penalties.

 The purpose of the form is to prevent the hiding of offshore assets and income, and thus avoiding US income tax.